-Pursuant to decisions of the National Task Force on Polio Eradication meeting chaired by the Prime Minister on November 5, 2014 in the Prime Minister's Office, Islamabad the National Emergency Operations Centre (EOC) for Polio Eradication has been established with the following b) To provide technical inputs, situation analysis as well as the other information on regular basis to the Prime Minister's office, Ministry of National Health Services, Regulations and Coordination and all relevant stakeholders highlighting issues and challenges for information and required interventions. c) To coordinate and develop effective liaison with all Provincial Task Forces for Polio Eradication on regular basis with a view to monitor the progress against set targets.
+Pursuant to decisions of the National Task Force on Polio Eradication meeting chaired by the Prime Minister on November 5, 2014 in the Prime Minister's Office, Islamabad the National Emergency Operations Centre (EOC) for Polio Eradication has been established with the following

+- a) To act as national hub for planning, coordinating, information gathering, surveillance and monitoring of Polio Emergency activities in accordance with National Emergency Action Plan for Polio Eradication. - b) To provide technical inputs, situation analysis as well as the other information on regular basis to the Prime Minister's office, Ministry of National Health Services, Regulations and Coordination and all relevant stakeholders highlighting issues and challenges for information and required interventions.
-d) To instil a sense of urgency in the implementation of polio eradication activities and thereby control Poliovirus transmission by the end of 2016.

-e) To review monitoring and surveillance data and give feedback to the provinces and districts for remedial measures to improve the quality of polio campaign and control the poliovirus.

-f) To act as apex body at national level coordinating amongst the provinces to ensure standardized immunization service delivery for Polio Emergency and sustained availability of technical and material resources.

-g) To prepare forecast of project requirement for the Ministry of National Health Services, Regulations and Coordination to generate resources and provision of security for Polio teams in high risk areas through Cabinet Committee on Immunization.

-h) To review the progress of the routine immunization regularly and advise relevant offices for prompt action.
+- c) To coordinate and develop effective liaison with all Provincial Task Forces for Polio Eradication on regular basis with a view to monitor the progress against set targets. - d) To instil a sense of urgency in the implementation of polio eradication activities and thereby control Poliovirus transmission by the end of 2016. - e) To review monitoring and surveillance data and give feedback to the provinces and districts for remedial measures to improve the quality of polio campaign and control the poliovirus. - f) To act as apex body at national level coordinating amongst the provinces to ensure standardized immunization service delivery for Polio Emergency and sustained availability of technical and material resources. - g) To prepare forecast of project requirement for the Ministry of National Health Services, Regulations and Coordination to generate resources and provision of security for Polio teams in high risk areas through Cabinet Committee on Immunization. - h) To review the progress of the routine immunization regularly and advise relevant offices for prompt action.